fluxcd/flux2/docs/index.md

 Features:

-- Source management (Git and Helm repositories, S3 compatible buckets)
+- Source configuration from Git and Helm repositories, and S3-compatible buckets (e.g., Minio)
 - Kustomize and Helm support
 - Event-triggered and periodic reconciliation
 - Integration with Kubernetes RBAC